 Most people on earth rely on selling a majority of their time to survive and make a living.
 And yet, some 78% of predictable physical labor is at a high risk of automation along with 25% of unpredictable labor.
 There are major unanswered questions about what happens to people’s livelihoods in the coming years if predictions pan out.

 As many as 800 million jobs could be on the line by 2030, which would radically remake the economy and global workforce.
-Some are calling for heavy taxes on companies that adopt automation, so that we can continue to invest in communities, social programs and, potentially, some kind of universal basic income.
+Some are calling for heavy taxes on companies that adopt automation.
+This might be so that we can continue to invest in communities, social programs and, potentially, some kind of universal basic income.

 There’s a chance to deliver ourselves from busywork using AI — but success depends on keeping the owners of the robots and algorithms accountable to the workers they’re displacing.